|Conceptual design of the Rogue Credit Union Community Complex |

 - Approved a 10-year, $2.145 million facility naming-rights agreement with Rogue Credit Union.
 The proceeds help offset operational costs and also provide water safety classes to all Medford 4th-graders each year when the facility opens.

-- City staff to apply for a Conditional Use Permit for construction at the Howard Memorial Sports Park (December 2020).
+- Approved a Conditional Use Permit for the Rogue Credit Union Community Complex at Howard Memorial Sports Park.

 - Groundbreaking (Spring 2021).